Topological property (T) for groupoids: Connections with a-T-menability

 The expression $\int_{G^{(0)}}\sum_{g\in G^x}|\overline{\eta(g)}|d\mu(x)$ is bounded above by the $I$-norm of $\eta$, and thus by definition of $m$ (line \eqref{m def}) we get

 This contradicts line \eqref{lower bound}, however, completing the proof. \end{proof}

-We conclude this section with an example showing that the assumption of invariant probability measure is necessary on Theorem \ref{no atmen and t}, and that one cannot in general conclude that $G$ is compact under the same hypotheses (as opposed to the weaker conclusion that $G$ is not large).
+We conclude this section with an example showing that the existence of an invariant probability measure is necessary on Theorem \ref{no atmen and t}, and that one cannot in general conclude that $G$ is compact under the same hypotheses (as opposed to the weaker conclusion that $G$ is not large).

 \begin{example} Let $\Gamma$ be the free group on two generators acting on its Gromov, or ideal, boundary $X$; see for example \cite[Section 5.1]{Brown:2008qy} for a direct treatment of this.
 Let $G=X\rtimes \Gamma$ be the associated transformation groupoid.
 As $\Gamma$ is a-T-menable, it is not difficult to show that $G$ is a-T-menable.
 Moreover, the action of $\Gamma$ on $X$ is amenable (see for example \cite[Section 5.1]{Brown:2008qy} again) whence $C^*_{\max}(G)=C^*_r(G)$ (see for example \cite[Corollary 5.6.17]{Brown:2008qy}).
 It follows from this and the canonical identification $C^*_r(G)=C(X)\rtimes_r\Gamma$ that the natural inclusion $\C[\Gamma]\to C^*_{\max}(G)$ extends to an inclusion $C^*_r(\Gamma)\to C^*_{\max}(G)$.
 This implies that the collection $\mathcal{U}_X$ of Definition \ref{ux def} consists of representations of $\Gamma$ that extend to $C^*_r(\Gamma)$.
 As $\Gamma$ is not amenable, $\Gamma$ therefore has property (T) with respect to $\mathcal{U}_X$ in the sense of Definition \ref{iso def}.
 Thanks to Proposition \ref{trans t}, we may conclude therefore that $X\rtimes \Gamma$ has property (T).